 Self-management of mental ill-health

-For those of us who live with long-term mental health conditions, this means concentrating on interventions and developing training and skills to take care of - and gain direct control over - our lives.
+For those of us with long-term mental health conditions, self-management can help us develop the skills to take care of ourselves and gain control of our lives.

 How do self-management courses work?

 Self-management courses are based on the principle that you know what works best for you – better than anyone else.
 During a course, you'll typically learn to:

 - recognise what triggers a relapse in your mental health condition

 - spot the early warning signs of a relapse

 - identify what, if anything, can prevent a relapse

 - figure out which coping strategies work best for you